“Mind the gap!”

 - Gaps in your resume can be viewed as a red flag.
 With little other compensating information to offset spotty employment, recruiters could potentially assume the worst about your job performance and/or reliability.

 - Don’t panic.
-Employers realize there are several valid reasons for resume gaps: maternity/paternity leave, career change, illness, a layoff, caring for an ailing relative, for example.
+Resume gaps are not new.
+Even apart from the recent global pandemic, employers realize there are several valid reasons for resume gaps: maternity/paternity leave, career change, illness, a layoff, caring for an ailing relative, for example.
 The key is to create an ironclad plan for proactively explaining it, so you stay in the running for a job you really deserve.

 - Take the bull by the horns.
 In your cover letter, briefly describe the reason for your period of unemployment.
 Don’t get bogged down in a lot of detail; you can explain further during the interview.